 The Department of Neuroscience of Erasmus Medical University Center, Rotterdam, is embedded in the dynamic, internationally competitive research community of over 40 biomedical research labs, encompassing the departments of: Bioinformatics, Biochemistry, Cell Biology, Molecular Genetics, Genetic and Genetic Identification.
 We collaborate with universities and institutes at a national and international level and host fruitful relationships with our industry partners.

-The major objective of the Master of Science in Neuroscience program is to teach and to provide training for talented students in the rapidly expanding field of Neuroscience.
-The program prepares students for future fundamental research in various medical fields in which neuroscience is increasingly important; these include neurology, neurosurgery, ophthalmology, neuro-oncology, otolaryngology, psychiatry and gerontology.
+The main objective of the two-year Research Master’s Program in Neuroscience is to teach and to provide training for talented students in the rapidly expanding field of neuroscience.
+The program prepares students for future fundamental research in various medical fields in which neuroscience is increasingly important.
 The program combines a broad range of tutorials and workshops in neuro-anatomy, neurophysiology, molecular biology, psychology and psychiatry with an extensive period of research training.

 Department of Neuroscience strives to integrate Open Access standard in compliance with Plan S of the European Research Council.
 As the Dutch scientific community we fully support NWO in their goal to integrate plan S by 2020.
 We are currently fully committed to making our publications open access via the self-archiving route (Green Road, in the Erasmus University institutional repository repub.eur.nl).VIEW PUBLICATIONS